Indigenous health care in Canada

 In British Columbia, a new era in First Nations health was forged in 2011 with the signing of the British Columbia Tripartite Framework Agreement in First Nation Health Governance.
 This tripartite agreement created a new province-wide First Nations Health Authority in 2013 with a direct leadership role for the design, delivery and management of health programs and services for First Nation communities in British Columbia.
 The tripartite partners work closely together to improve health outcomes for British Columbia First Nations communities through a First Nations health governance structure that addresses health and other inequities experienced by First Nations and works to identify opportunities for stronger coordination with provincial programs and services.

-- A tripartite Memorandum of Understanding was signed in 2019 by the First Nations of Quebec and Labrador Health and Social Services Commission, Canada and the province of Quebec that committed the partners to work towards a new health and social services governance model.
+- In 2019, the First Nations of Quebec and Labrador Health and Social Services Commission signed a tripartite Memorandum of Understanding with Canada and the province of Quebec, which committed the partners to work towards a new health and social services governance model.

 - In 2021, the Nishnawbe Aski Nation (NAN) signed a trilateral statement with Canada and the province of Ontario, committing to work together in partnership to support the establishment of a First Nations health services delivery system in NAN Territory.
 NAN has actively worked with their communities to identify key health priorities requiring immediate action in conjunction with exploring new models of health service delivery that will bring services closer to home and build capacity in northern communities to access and deliver more culturally responsive services.